lowlowd/WEALTHSIMPLE-BONUS/src/data/post/koho-travelers-2025.md

 ---
 publishDate: 2025-11-27
-title: 'KOHO for Travelers: The Best Card for 2025 Adventures'
+title: 'KOHO for Travelers: No Foreign Fees Guide (2025)'
 excerpt: 'Discover why KOHO is the perfect travel card for 2025.
 Learn how its no-FX-fee accounts, budgeting tools, and security features help you save money abroad.'
 image: ~/assets/images/blog/koho-travelers-2025.png
 category: 'Banking Trends'